ApiLogicServer/Docs/docs/WebGenAI.md

 <details markdown>
 </br>

 <summary>2.
-Customize - Declarative Rules and Python in your IDE</summary>
+Microservice Development - Declarative Rules and Python in your IDE</summary>

 The speed and simplicity of AI, plus all the flexibility of a framework.